10 Incredibly Romantic Wedding Vows for Her or Him

 Not only does this boost happiness, but it’s also a wonderful opportunity to do more with your spouse.

 Instead of focusing on strictly romantic outings, why not do things that friends would do together?
-Go to concerts, hang out around town, catch a movie, and play games together.
+Go to concerts, hang out around town, watch movies, and play games together.
 This promise is sure to strengthen your marriage bond.

 2. I Promise to be Truthful